• Skip to primary navigation

 Parents, however, try to educate the kids and let them know that the day is not only about the Easter Bunny, but about Christ and the resurrection and the teachings of God…

-A traditional and hearty casserole made from well-seasoned codfish and onions, topped with mayonnaise and piped mashed potatoes.
+This fish pie is a baked Portuguese casserole recipe made from well-seasoned cod and onions, topped with mayonnaise and mashed potatoes.
+One of the best comforting dinners ever!

 Ingredients